JOURNAL ONKOLOGIE – STUDIE

 tissue under a different research protocol with a separate informed consent.
 After

-registration, all patients will receive standard of care chemotherapy consisting of
+registration, all patients will receive standard of care chemotherapy:

-intravenous gemcitabine, and oral capecitabine for eight 21-day cycles.
-Additionally, all
+gemcitabine, and oral capecitabine for eight 21-day cycles.
+Additionally, all eligible

-eligible patients will undergo apheresis during the last week of cycle 3 of standard of care
+patients will undergo apheresis during the cycle 5 of mFOLFIRINOX (subgroup 1) or the last

-intravenous administration will start three weeks after the last cycle of chemotherapy and
+Nivolumab intravenous administration will start after the last cycle of chemotherapy (for

 Regular physical examination, radiological evaluation and blood testing for safety parameters